Alluseri/SeriStyle/README.md

 Bring back the Early-2021 UI back to YouTube!

 ## Incompatible
+You will not receive support if you have any of the following extensions installed:
 - **RYD(Return YouTube Dislike)** - SeriStyle can emulate RYD by using its API, providing better styles adapted directly from YouTube, and improved stability compared to the original extension.
+  - Lazy compatibility exists to some degree, but you will still not receive support with RYD installed.

 ## Warning
 This isn't ready for prod.